Best Recovery Food for Runners Post-Run

 Demanding exercise (either intense or long in duration) depletes muscle glycogen – a critical muscle fuel that must be restored if the athlete wants to jump back in soon.

-Even when a carbohydrate supply is available, muscle glycogen restores at a rate of about five percent per hour.
+Even when a carbohydrate supply is available, muscle glycogen restores at about five percent per hour.
 Therefore, it can take around 24 hours for a depleted muscle to refill its glycogen stores.

 How Soon Do I Need to Eat?